 Facts about The Joint Commission Accreditation Standards

-The Joint Commission (TJC), founded in 1951, is the nation’s longest-standing and largest not-for-profit, independent standards organization that accredits and certifies healthcare organizations based on quality in patient safety and process improvement.
+The Joint Commission, also known as TJC, is a United States-based nonprofit tax-exempt 501(c) organization that accredits more than 22,000 US health care organizations and programs.
+The international branch accredits medical services from around the world.Founded in 1951, it accredits and certifies healthcare organizations based on quality in patient safety and process improvement.
 Its stated mission and vision are headlined by the theme, “Lead the way to zero harm.”

 The Joint Commission created accreditation and certification standards to help organizations measure, assess, and improve performance.
 These standards set expectations for patient care and organizational functions.
 The Joint Commission is a nationally-recognized leader in performance measurement.
 By achieving this level of accreditation, organizations signal to the public, payers, and affiliations that they have achieved a high level of care and that they can be trusted to carry out professional standards in their work.